masesgroup/JNet/src/documentation/articles/performance.md

 # JNet: performance

-This page reports benchmark results for the core JNet interop primitives: JVM method invocation from .NET and .NET↔JVM callback round-trips.
+This page reports benchmark results for the core JNet interop primitives: JVM method invocation from .NET and .NET↔JVM callback latency in both directions.
 All benchmarks run on [GitHub Actions](https://github.com/masesgroup/JNet/actions) runners and are repeated automatically on each release across supported .NET and JDK versions.

-Results are reported for two JCOBridge versions — 2.6.6 and 2.6.7-beta6 — and two runtime combinations, to show the progression of the interop layer across both the JCOBridge release cycle and the underlying runtime versions.
+Results are reported for two JCOBridge versions — 2.6.6 and 2.6.7-beta6 — and two runtime combinations.
 See [JCOBridge release notes](https://www.jcobridge.com/release-notes/) for details.

 > [!NOTE]
 > Benchmarks are run on shared GitHub-hosted runners.
 Absolute numbers reflect that environment and should be read comparatively rather than as absolute throughput figures for a dedicated host.